annie-kayal/Stop-Think-Go/README.md

 ## Overview

-This is my first project created during the Software Engineering Course at GA in London.
+This was my first project during the Software Engineering Course at GA in London.
 Our brief was to create a grid-based game where users are able to play in the browser using HTML, CSS and JavaScript.
 The project was to be completed **individually** and within **one week**.

-The brief offered a wide selection of classic games to choose from ranginging in difficulty.

-I choose to create my own version of 'Frogger', where the goal is to guide a family of frogs home while avoiding moving obstacles.
-To implement my own creativity in the project I chose to adapt the theme to use hedgehogs across a busy road.
+I chose to create my own version of 'Frogger', where the goal is to guide a family of frogs home while avoiding moving obstacles.
+To implement my own creativity into the project I chose to adapt the theme to help hedgehogs across a busy road.
 This is based on the road safety adverts which ran in previous years to teach children on how to cross roads safety.
 Watch the advert I based it on [here](https://www.youtube.com/watch?v=3hplRpOdOXE)

 As shown in the advert, and many other variations, unexpected things can be on the road.
 It's not only important to watch out for speeding cars but also elephants and giraffes.
-I incorporated these obstacles into my own version of the game to add a fun twist to associate the game to the series.
+I incorporated these obstacles into my version of the game adding a fun twist to associate the game with the series.

 This first project focused on utilising our new skills in HTML CSS and JavaScript and used DOM manipulation which we had learnt in the weeks before.